Moduli of spaces with prescribed homotopy groups: Introduction

-The relation of $P_{\Sigma}(\spheres)$ to $\Pi$-algebras is even simpler, it is immediate from the definition that the category of the latter can be identified with the full subcategory spanned by discrete objects, ie. by presheaves valued in discrete spaces.
-If $X \in P_{\Sigma}(\spheres)$ corresponds to a pointed, connected space $Y$ under the Yoneda embedding, then the homotopy $\Pi$-algebra $\pi_{*}Y$ can be described as the $0$-truncation $X_{\leq 0}$.
+The relation of $\presheaves_{\Sigma}(\spheres)$ to $\Pi$-algebras is even more simple, as it is immediate from the definition that the category of the latter can be identified with the full subcategory spanned by discrete objects; that is, by presheaves valued in sets.
+Moreover, if $X \in \presheaves_{\Sigma}(\spheres)$ is represented by a pointed, connected space $Y$, then the homotopy $\Pi$-algebra $\pi_{*}Y$ can be described as the $0$-truncation $X_{\leq 0}$ in the $\infty$-category of presheaves.

-This suggests that, viewed as objects of $P_{\Sigma}(\spheres)$, between a pointed, connected space and its homotopy $\Pi$-algebra there is a whole sequence of product-preserving preshaves that interpolate between the two, namely the truncations $X_{\leq n}$.
-The idea then is then to axiomatize what it means for a product-preserving presheaf to "behave like an $n$-truncation of a Yoneda embedding of a pointed, connected space".
-The conditions are simple, they merely state that $X$ has to take values in $n$-truncated spaces and that its loop transfer map is $(n-1)$-connective, this is really "as connective as it can be" given the first constraint.
+This suggests that if we view both as objects of $\presheaves_{\Sigma}(\spheres)$, then there is a whole sequence of objects interpolating between a pointed, connected space and its $\Pi$-algebra, namely the Postnikov tower in presheaves.
+We axiomatize what it means for a product-preserving presheaf to, informally, ``behave like an $n$-truncation of a Yoneda embedding of a pointed, connected space''.
+The conditions are simple: they merely state that $X$ has to take values in $n$-truncated spaces and that its loop comparison map is $(n-1)$-connective.
+We call such presheaves \emph{potential $n$-stages}.